wasmerio/wasmer.io/_posts/announcing-wasmer-3.0.md

 As reviewed in previous blog posts, we revamped the `create-exe` subcommand in Wasmer.

 Wasmer can now turn a WebAssembly file into a native Windows, Linux or Mac OS executable.
-This enables distributing executables to users, without requiring them to install Wasmer themselfes.
+This enables distributing executables to users, without requiring them to install Wasmer themselves.

 This functionality is implemented on top of [Zig's](https://ziglang.org/) cross compilation abilities.